 Quadruplicate four-inch diameter by 2.5-inch high cylindrical specimens were molded in the laboratory using mixes obtained from the field, while maintaining moisture contents achieved during construction.
 Compaction consisted of 75 blows per side with a 10-lb. hammer, dropped 18 inches.
 Following molding, all specimens were air cured for 72 hrs, after which two specimens of each mix were Marshall tested, the remaining two allowed to capillary saturate for 96 hrs. prior to testing.

-In general, a mix should meet or exceed the following criteria:5 d.
-Flow values between 0.80 and 0.180 inch.
+In general, a mix should meet or exceed the following criteria:

-- a.
-Minimum stability of 500 lbs. - b.
-Maximum stability loss of 50% after 96 hr. saturation. - c.
+a.
+Minimum stability of 500 lbs.

+b.
+Maximum stability loss of 50% after 96 hr. saturation.

+c.
 Maximum of 4% absorbed moisture after 96 hr. saturation.